-Academic Freedom and Responsibility: for courses that do not involve students in research:
+Academic Freedom and Responsibility, for courses that involve students in research

 Academic freedom is a cornerstone of the University.
-Within the scope and content of the course as defined by the instructor, it includes the freedom to discuss relevant matters in the classroom.
+Within the scope and content of the course as defined by the instructor, it includes the freedom to discuss relevant matters in the classroom and conduct relevant research.
 Along with this freedom comes responsibility.
 Students are encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.
 Students are free to take reasoned exception to the views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled.
+When conducting research, pertinent institutional approvals must be obtained and the research must be consistent with University policies.